oh2th/wg-reresolve-dns/README.md

 This will:
 - Clone or update the WireGuard tools repository.
-- Install `wg-resrolve-dns.service` and `wg-resrolve-dns.timer` to `/etc/systemd/system/`.
+- Install `wg-reresolve-dns.service` and `wg-reresolve-dns.timer` to `/etc/systemd/system/`.
 - Install `reresolve-dns.sh` to `/usr/local/bin/`.
 - Reload systemd if necessary.
 - Enable and start the timer.

 ## Adjusting Timings

-The execution interval of the DNS re-resolver is defined in `wg-resrolve-dns.timer` under the `[Timer]` section:
+The execution interval of the DNS re-resolver is defined in `wg-reresolve-dns.timer` under the `[Timer]` section:

 ```ini
 [Timer]